fox and fionn's forest

 Children learn through play, projects, exploration, and spontaneous discovery.

-We foster this state by creating an environment rich with possibility, by offering well-thought, open-ended activities, and by trying not to interrupt children who are in that sweet spot of deep focus - whether lost in play, using their ingenuity to create and collaborate, or some other incredible moment.
+We foster this state by creating an environment rich with possibility.
+We offer well-thought, open-ended activities and by trying not to interrupt children who are in that sweet spot of deep focus - whether lost in play, using their ingenuity to create and collaborate, or some other incredible moment.

 Learning is about internal motivation, not memorization.